-The Company's largest cash requirement for the six months ended June 30, 2019 was cash for general working capital needs.
+The Company's largest cash requirement for the nine months ended September 30, 2019 was cash for general working capital needs.
 In addition, the Company's other cash requirements included capital expenditures and investigation and restatement expenses.
 The Company funded its cash requirements through its existing cash reserves, and the BT Term Loan (as defined below) that closed in June 2019.
-The Company believes that its anticipated cash from operating and financing activities and existing cash and cash equivalents will enable the Company to meet its operational liquidity needs and fund its planned investing activities for the next twelve months from the date of the issuance of these consolidated financial statements.
+The Company believes that its anticipated cash from operating and financing activities and existing cash and cash equivalents will enable the Company to meet its operational liquidity needs and fund its planned investing activities for the next year.